port-labs/port-docs/docs/complete-use-cases/service-locking.md

 This was just a single example of Port's GitHub Action value in your CI/CD pipelines.
 By querying and creating Entities during your CI process, you can make your CI jobs even more dynamic and responsive, without having to edit `yml` files and push new code to your repository.

-If you're using a different CI/CD provider, be sure to checkout the rest of our [API Providers](./../api-providers/api-providers.md) to find the integration that fits your use-case.
+If you're using a different CI/CD provider, be sure to checkout the rest of our [CI/CD integrations](../build-your-software-catalog/sync-data-to-catalog/ci-cd/ci-cd.md) to find the integration that fits your use-case.